zhengkai-cloudian/hap-operator/README.md

 Follow the steps to install and configure Operator on master node of Kubernetes cluster.

-1. Install GO as per your environment from goland officla docs [https://golang.org/dl/]
+1. Install GO as per your environment from golang official docs [https://golang.org/dl/]
 2. Download hap-operator source and move into the `hap-operator` directory
 3. Change into operator directory and execute following commands to setup RBAC and deploy the operator:
 ```